New Life Movement: Historical context

 James Gareth Endicott, who served as Meiling's New Life Movement adviser and had a close relationship with her, protested to Meiling about what he saw as the KMT's drift towards non-liberal ideologies, feeling that she was perhaps among the more reasonable members of the Nationalist government.
 Although Endicott supported some aspects of the Movement, he disagreed that it should be involved in the government.
 After she urged him to share his growing concerns with Chiang personally, Endicott brusquely told Chiang that if he failed to base the government's domestic policies on the needs of the people, including instituting agrarian reform, then revolutionary forces would eventually rise against him.
 Chiang replied that while he had plans for land reform, he could not carry them out "while there are so many Communists around to take advantage of it", ending their discussion after a heated exchange.

-Chiang's original inception of the New Life Movement purportedly stemmed from his personal negative experiences in both the Soviet Union and in Communist parts of China, where he became repulsed by their harsh reality of class struggle.
+Chiang's original inception of the New Life Movement purportedly stemmed from his personal negative experiences in both the Soviet Union and in the CCP-controlled parts of China, where he became repulsed by their harsh reality of class struggle.
 "The poor were told it was right to rob the rich; employees were encouraged to betray or even kill their employers; children were urged to denounce their parents.
 To Chiang, these 'struck at all the fundamental principles' of traditional Chinese ethics.
 He took it upon himself to resurrect the ethics of old China, in which loyalty and honour were essential."

-Chiang Kai-shek used the Confucian and Methodist notion of self-cultivation and correct living for the Movement; to this end it prescribed proper etiquette on every aspect of daily life.
-He considered the New Life Movement a key part of the program to carry out the "principle of the people's livelihood" in Sun Yat-sen's Three Principles of the People.